giovannellilab/Geomosaic/docs/contributes/simplepackage.md

 -----

-This tutorial will guide you through an integration of an example packages, which means one that doesn't need an **external database** or it is **not referred to MAGs module**.
+This tutorial will guide you through an integration of a simple package, that doesn't need an **external database** and it is **not referred to MAGs module**.

 ## What we need for this integration
 - Understand the Stream-level: in this case `Read-based`